enbochen/mean-reversion-backtest/README.md

 # Mean Reversion Trading Backtest

-This project is an implementation to answer [Mean reversion coding task](https://gist.github.com/ekreutz/7f4cd0706e456c53a98d8fd24ba160de/)
+This project is an implementation of [mean reversion coding task](https://gist.github.com/ekreutz/7f4cd0706e456c53a98d8fd24ba160de/)

-It implements a Mean Reversion Trading Strategy backtest using Python.
-The backtest analyzes historical price data and executes trades based on deviations from the moving average.
-It also includes functionality for visualizing the performance of the strategy.
+This mean reversion trading strategy backtest analyzes historical price data and executes trades based on deviations from the moving average.
+It also includes data visualization the performance of the strategy.

 ## Installation